-The Patient Information Screen is considered an individual client's "homepage", where you can access the client's basic information through these DrFirst widgets:
+The Patient Information Screen is considered an individual patient's "homepage", where you can access the patient's basic information through these DrFirst widgets:

 - Pending Prescriptions